 Google announces Privacy Sandbox for Android: Here’s what it means

-Google announced yesterday its plans to expand the Chrome-focused Privacy Sandbox initiative to its Android mobile operating system, with the goal of developing “effective and privacy enhancing advertising solutions, where users know their information is protected, and developers and businesses have the tools to succeed on mobile.”
+Google announced yesterday its plans to expand the Chrome-focused Privacy Sandbox initiative to its Android mobile operating system—named Privacy Sandbox on Android—with the goal of developing “effective and privacy enhancing advertising solutions, where users know their information is protected, and developers and businesses have the tools to succeed on mobile.”
 These solutions will be built and tested over the course of at least the next two years, during which time Google will continue to support existing ad platform features.

 This update follows Google’s June 2, 2021 announcement that, as of Android 12, the Android Advertising ID will be zeroed out for all users who have opted out of ads personalization in their device settings.
 Click here for a refresher on how the Android advertising ID is currently used, what the privacy change means for the industry and how attribution and measurement will work when the change goes into effect.